artaxmax/worker-manager/README.md

     php app/console.php worker-manager:start

 You can add your own logging class.
-Is should implement `WorkerManager\Interfaces\LoggerInterface` interface:
+It should implement `WorkerManager\Interfaces\LoggerInterface` interface:

     <?php
         ...